 Certain actions taken by the federal government may cause interest rates to decline or remain low.
 If prevailing interest rates decline and borrowers are able to obtain new mortgage loans at lower rates, they are more likely to refinance their existing mortgage loans.
 This may be especially true for borrowers that have substantial equity in their homes as a refinancing may allow them to take out cash and then refinance their existing mortgage loans into loans with higher principal balances.
 The mortgage loans in the pool may or may not contain prepayment premiums that discourage borrowers from prepaying.
+In addition, some mortgage loans may have been originated at interest rates above the then-current market rate.
+Such mortgage loans may carry such rates due to the creditworthiness of the borrower or the acquisition by the lender of lender-paid mortgage insurance, as compensation for some form of down payment assistance, or for some other reason.
+Such mortgage loans may be more likely to be refinanced as long as prevailing rates are below the rates carried by such mortgage loans.
 As a result, the mortgage loans in the pool may, on average, prepay more quickly than expected, causing you to receive payments of principal on the certificates more quickly than expected.
 This may result in the certificates remaining outstanding for a shorter period of time than expected, which may occur at a time when reinvestment rates are lower.